How To Invest In Index Funds In Australia (2024)

 Index funds are also easy to invest in for beginners.
 For instance, when you choose an ETF that tracks an index, you can:

-• Select and self-manage your investment using an online brokerage.
+• Select and self-manage your investment using an online trading platform (see below for recommendations).

 • Quickly and conveniently buy and sell units (representing multiple stocks) in one transaction, anytime.